CortexIntelligentAutomation/docs/content/en/docs/2025.3/getting-started/on-premise/add-configuration-portal-to-cortex/installation/_index.md

     1. `Configuration.Portal.Core.Flows.studiopkg`, which can be found in the folder named `Cortex Configuration Portal`.
     1. `Interaction.Portal.Core.Flows.studiopkg`, which can be found in the folder named `Cortex Interaction Portal`.
     1. `User Access Management.Flows.studiopkg`, which can be found in the folder named `User Access Management`.
-1. Once imported, Set up the access to these flows using Studio Authorisation.
+1. Once imported, set up the access to these flows using Studio Authorisation.

 {{< alert type="note" title="Note" >}}
 Once the flows are imported, they should be available from the ‘Dev’ charms menu.
-Note that you may need to refresh {{% ctx %}} Gateway after importing
+Note that you may need to refresh {{% ctx %}} Gateway after importing.
 {{< /alert >}}

 ### Configure the flows